 In our model, monetary policy can affect the return on banks' investments, the rate of bank equity growth, and banks' leverage decisions.
-Through these effects, monetary policy can potentially change the frequency and duration of good and bad outcomes.
-We solve for the global dynamics of the economy to demonstrate how monetary policy across the state space affects financial stability.
-The impact of interest rates on bank profitability, and thus on bank equity growth, varies systematically with the state of the economy.
-How bank leverage varies over the financial cycle depends primarily on how monetary policy changes over the cycle (much more than on the overall level of rates).
+Through these effects, monetary policy can change the frequency and duration of good and bad outcomes.
+We solve for the global dynamics of the economy and find that the impact of interest rate rules on bank profitability, and thus on bank equity growth, varies systematically with the state of the economy.
+How bank leverage varies over the financial cycle depends primarily on how monetary policy changes over the cycle, much more than on the overall level of rates.

-Concretely, we find the following positive and normative policy results.
+We find the following results.
 First, a Fed Put increases stability ex-ante and does not lead to excessive leverage in good times.
 A Fed Put increases leverage in bad times, which improves aggregate outcomes and increases the expected rate at which banks recapitalize in bad times.
-This has the equilibrium consequence of reducing asset-price volatility nearly everywhere and so the probability of crises is lower with a Fed Put.
+As a result, asset-price volatility is lower nearly everywhere and the probability of crises is lower with a Fed Put.
 Second, leaning against the wind in good times improves stability, and thus combining LAW and Put maximizes financial stability.
-Third, the effect of policy on stability depends on the timing of interest rate movements because the effects of monetary policy on leverage, volatility, and stability are state-dependent.
+Third, the effects of monetary policy on leverage, volatility, and stability are state-dependent.
+The timing of interest rate movements matters.
 As a result, a large rate cut can stabilize the financial sector better than a series of shallow rate cuts that start "early."

-Normatively, using monetary policy to target financial stability can improve welfare even when deviations in monetary policy impose costs relative to the standard policy objectives.
-With nominal rigidities, deviations in interest rates can create distortions as a result of inflation.
-Using monetary policy to target financial stability therefore entails a trade-off relative to standard objectives of minimizing inflation and output gaps.
+Normatively, using monetary policy to target financial stability can improve welfare even when there is a tradeoff between financial stability objectives and standard objectives of minimizing inflation and output gaps.
+Deviations in monetary policy impose costs relative to the standard policy objectives because with nominal rigidities, deviations in interest rates create distortions as a result of inflation-this is the standard cost of having interest rates deviate from a target rule.
 We find that the marginal benefits of using monetary policy to improve financial stability (and thus aggregate stability) exceed the costs caused by distortions from nominal rigidities.
 Our results suggest that financial-sector considerations alone justify at least an additional rate cut during a financial crisis beyond what would be implied by a standard Taylor rule responding to output gaps.

 Related Literature Methodologically, our paper follows the stochastic continuous-time macro literature, pioneered by Brunnermeier and Sannikov (2014, 2015, 2016) and He and Krishnamurthy (2012, 2013, 2014), who analyze the nonlinear global dynamics of economies with financial frictions, building on seminal results from Bernanke and Gertler (1989); Kiyotaki and Moore (1997); Bernanke et al. (1999).
 Within this literature, we combine the models of Drechsler et al. (2018) and Phelan (2016) to study how monetary policy affects global dynamics.
-The macroeconomic framework in Phelan (2016) studies how macroprudential policies (i.e., leverage limits) can improve welfare by increasing stability and makes three modifications to the framework in Brunnermeier and Sannikov (2014).
-First, the model contains two goods, so that policy may affect the allocation of resources and the returns on different investments.
-Second, banks are owned by households (not competing agents) and have a comparative advantage at investing in one sector ("bank-dependent").
-Third, bank deposits provide a convenience yield, which motivates steady-state leverage.
+The macroeconomic framework in Phelan (2016) studies how macroprudential policies (i.e., leverage limits) can improve welfare by increasing stability.
+Relatedly, Caballero and Simsek (2020) study the role of macroprudential policies to mitigate the severity of demand-driven recessions.

 Drechsler et al. (2018) develop a dynamic asset pricing model in which monetary policy affects the risk premium component of the cost of capital.
 Risk-tolerant agents take deposits from risk-averse agents to buy an asset.
 Lower nominal rates make liquidity cheaper and raise leverage, resulting in lower risk premia and higher asset prices and volatility.
-We embed this model of monetary policy transmission into the Phelan (2016) model to illustrate the state-dependent effects of monetary policies driven by the role of banks in allocating resources to bank-dependent investments.
-Importantly, monetary policy has different effects on stability depending on the extent to which the returns on different types of investments are affected.
-Van der Ghote (2018) shows that in a New Keynesian version of the model in Brunnermeier and Sannikov (2014), it is still optimal for monetary policy to mimic the natural rate.
-In that model, monetary policy affects price dispersion, not banks' risk-taking incentives.
-Van der Ghote (2019) includes money as a means of payments to examine the real effects of interest-rate corridor policies, which affect the cost of liquidity in financial markets.
+Using this model of monetary policy transmission, we find that monetary policy has different effects on stability depending on the extent to which the returns on different types of investments are affected.
+Van der Ghote (2018) shows that in a New Keynesian version of the model in Brunnermeier and Sannikov (2014), it is